Synook/elfhex/README.md

 ## Usage

+ELFHex requires at least Python 3.6.
 To install the package, run:

 ```
 pip install elfhex
 ```

 This installs a command-line tool named `elfhex`.
-View its usage using `elfhex -h`.
+View its usage with `elfhex -h`.
 In general, the tool needs an input source file and a location for the output executable.
 Other options include the ability to omit the ELF header in the output, and set the starting memory address and entry point label.

 ### Development

 This project uses Python 3.6 and `pipenv`.
 In order to install dependencies, run `pipenv install --dev`.
 The program can then be run using `python -m elfhex`.
 To execute the tests, run `pytest`.

-To build a package, first generate `requirements.txt`, and then use `setuptools` to build the wheel.
+To build a package, first generate `requirements.txt`, and then use `setuptools` to build the distributable artifacts.

 ```
-pipenv lock -r > requirements.txt
+pipenv run pipenv_to_requirements
 pipenv run python setup.py sdist bdist_wheel
 ```